winitzki/scall/tutorial/programming_dhall.md

 It is important to keep in mind that in almost all cases a well-typed Dhall program will give the same result whether evaluated lazily or strictly.

 The lazy and strict evaluation strategies give different results only if:
-- a sub-expression creates a side effect whose execution may influence the result value; or
+- a subexpression creates a side effect whose execution may influence the result value; or
-- a  "rogue" sub-expression _cannot_ be evaluated because it will either crash the program or enter an infinite loop.
+- a  "rogue" subexpression _cannot_ be evaluated because it will either crash the program or enter an infinite loop.

 To implement the first case, we would need to create a Dhall expression containing a side effect.
 The only side effect in Dhall is importing an external resource.